qatoolkit/web/index.md

 #### What is QA Tool Kit?

-QA Tool Kit is a collection of libraries, tools, scripts and guides for your everyday Quality Assurance (QA) & DevOps tasks.
+QA Tool Kit is a collection of *libraries*, *tools*, *scripts* and *guides* for your everyday `Quality Assurance (QA)` & `DevOps` tasks.
 Every tool is published as an open source on [Github](https://github.com/qatoolkit).
 It can be run on Windows, Linux and MacOS.

 #### What's in the box?

-Currently we provide .NET Standard libraries that can be used in your projects, custom applications, etc.
+Currently we provide `.NET Standard` libraries that can be used in your projects, custom applications, etc. More options for other languages like `Python`, `GoLang` might come in the future.

 ##### QAToolKit.Core